 Background/Discussion: Why is it so dangerous to fly kites near power lines?
 (Kites in power lines can cause outages or fires.
 If you touch the string of a kite that's caught in a power line, you could be shocked.)
 Why is it so dangerous to use electricity near water?
 (Because water conducts electricity.)
 What is the safest way to use electricity in areas near water?
 (Use battery-powered appliances.
 If you must use corded appliances, make sure they are plugged into a ground fault circuit interrupter, also called a GFCI.
 These devices monitor the flow of electricity in a circuit and if any is escaping the circuit, they quickly shut off power to prevent serious shock.)
-Why should you never take metallic balloons outside?
-(Metallic balloons conduct electricity.
-If they get tangled in a power line or substation, they could cause an outage or a fire.
-If this happens, it's important to stay away and have an adult report it to the local electric utility.)

 What can happen if someone uses digging equipment without knowing the location of underground utilities?
 (They could damage underground gas pipelines and cause a fire or explosion, or they could contact underground electric power lines and get a serious shock.
 Even if the person digging does not get hurt, the damage to the utilities could interrupt electric or gas service to lots of people.)
 What should people do before digging?
-(Call the underground utility locator service by dialing 811 several days before digging to have the location of buried utilities marked for safety.)
+(Call the underground utility locator service-now accessible by dialing 811-several days before digging to have the location of buried utilities marked for safety.)